by Robert Wilkinson

 At one point, Fleetwood Mac went to the Chess Records studio in Chicago to play with some of the blues greats of all time.
 Live in the studio, here's "Otis Spann and Peter Green doing "Ain't Nobody's Business."
 Here they are doing two more, "She's Out of Sight" and "Someday Soon Baby."

-I found a whole concert of live audio.
+I found another whole concert of live audio.
 From the Roundhouse Chalk Farm in April 1970, here's Peter's hauntingly beautiful composition "Before the Beginning."
 From the same show, "Underway," "Coming Your Way" and "Rattlesnake Shake."

 Here are audios of a concert in Stockholm on my birthday, 1970!
 These are some great versions!!
 For your listening pleasure, "Coming Your Way," and "Loving Kind," and "Albatross."
 (The rest just took too long to load!)